ipfs/community/DOCS_STYLEGUIDE.md

 - End phrases with a period.
 (Like that one).
 - Capitalize the first letter of a phrase or sentence.
 - Command and subcommand taglines (and option descriptions when possible) should use the imperative mood.
 For example: "Clear a field.", "Interact with the DHT."
 - Use the active voice wherever possible.
-It helps clarify what organizations or code components are doing something, which is especially helpful in technical documentation.
+Doing this clearly identifies the subject in a sentence, such as an entity or code component, which is especially helpful in technical documentation.

     Do say: